c12yptonic/ctf-writeups/ctfs/deconstructf21.md

 ### Second section
 {: .no_toc}

 We will next analyze the below section which seems to give us the second part of the flag.
-It gives us a what looks like a Javascript expression.
+It gives us what looks like a Javascript expression.
 ```text
 ...